pslergy/memento-mori-app/CONTRIBUTING.md

 # Contributing to Memento Mori

-First of all, thank you for showing interest in Memento Mori.
-This project aims to provide a lifeline for communication in restricted environments, and your help is vital.
+First of all, thank you for your interest in **Memento Mori**.

-As a Senior-led project, we maintain high standards for code quality, security, and architectural integrity.
+This project is designed as a communication lifeline for restricted, degraded, or adversarial environments.
+Contributions are welcome, but the bar for quality, security, and architectural discipline is intentionally high.

+Memento Mori is a **senior-led, security-first project**.
+Please read this document carefully before contributing.

+---

-## 🚀 How Can You Help?
+## 🚀 How You Can Contribute

-*   **Acoustic Layer:** Improving the FSK modulation for the Sonar Link.
+We are especially interested in contributions in the following areas:

+* **Acoustic Transport Layer (Sonar Link)**
+  Improving BFSK modulation, symbol timing, synchronization robustness, or Goertzel-based detection accuracy.

-*   **Security Audits:** Reviewing the AES-256-GCM implementation.
+* **Security Review & Hardening**
+  Auditing cryptographic flows, including AES-256-GCM usage, key lifecycle management, and offline threat models.

+* **Native Android Optimization**
-*   **Native Optimization:** Enhancing the Kotlin Foreground Service for better battery life on low-end devices.
+  Enhancing Kotlin Foreground Services, reducing wake locks, and improving battery behavior on low-end or vendor-modified devices.

+If you are unsure where to start, open an Issue describing your background and interests.

+---

 ## 🛠 Development Process

-### 1. Branching Strategy
-We use a simplified GitFlow.
-*   `main` — Production-ready code only.
-*   `feature/feature-name` — New features.
-*   `fix/bug-name` — Bug fixes.

-### 2. Pull Request (PR) Guidelines
-*   **Atomic Commits:** Keep your commits small and focused.
-*   **Security First:** Ensure no sensitive data or unencrypted logs are included.
-*   **Documentation:** Update the README or inline comments if you change core logic.
-*   **Testing:** Verify mesh connectivity on at least two physical devices (if possible).

-### 3. Coding Standards
-*   **Flutter:** Use `flutter_lints`.
-Follow the BLoC/Cubit pattern for state management.
-*   **Kotlin:** Maintain the use of Coroutines and fixed thread pools for networking to prevent hardware overloads.

-## 🛡️ Security & Privacy
-Since this is a privacy-focused tool, please ensure all new code adheres to the **Zero-Knowledge** principle.
-We do not accept features that require centralized telemetry or user data collection.

-## 📫 Questions?
-If you have questions about the architecture or threat model, please open an **Issue** with the `question` label.
+### 1️⃣ Branching Strategy

+We use a simplified GitFlow model:

+* `main`
+  Production-ready, stable code only.

+* `feature/<feature-name>`
+  New functionality or experimental subsystems.

+* `fix/<bug-name>`
+  Bug fixes and stability improvements.

+Direct commits to `main` are not accepted.

+---

+### 2️⃣ Pull Request (PR) Guidelines

+All Pull Requests must follow these rules:

+* **Atomic Commits**
+  Each commit should represent a single logical change.

+* **Security First**
+  No plaintext secrets, no debug backdoors, no unencrypted logs.

+* **Documentation Required**
+  If you modify core logic, update:

+  * Inline documentation, and/or
+  * README / architecture notes where appropriate.

+* **Real Device Testing**
+  Whenever possible, validate mesh behavior on **at least two physical devices**.
+Emulators are insufficient for Bluetooth, Audio, and Wi-Fi Direct layers.

+PRs that do not meet these criteria may be closed without review.

+---

+### 3️⃣ Coding Standards

+#### Flutter / Dart

+* Follow `flutter_lints`
+* Deterministic state handling only
+* Prefer **BLoC / Cubit / FSM-based logic**
+* Avoid background work outside orchestrator control

+#### Kotlin / Android

+* Use **Coroutines** responsibly
+* Fixed or bounded thread pools only
+* No unbounded background execution
+* Respect hardware interlocks (Bluetooth / Audio / Wi-Fi)

+---

+## 🛡️ Security & Privacy Principles

+Memento Mori follows a **Zero-Knowledge** design philosophy.

+### We do NOT accept:

+* Centralized telemetry
+* Hidden analytics
+* User behavior tracking
+* Cloud-dependent core features

+All new code must preserve:

+* Offline survivability
+* Plausible deniability
+* Minimal observable surface

+If a feature weakens these guarantees, it will be rejected.

+---

+## 📫 Questions & Discussion

+If you have questions about:

+* Architecture
+* Threat models
+* Transport layers
+* Identity & merge logic

+Please open an **Issue** with the label `question`.

+Clear, technical questions are always welcome.

 ---

 *Memento Mori — In an era of total surveillance, privacy is a protocol.*